HamedHojatian/HBF-Net/README.md

 ## Channel model

 A realistic ray-tracing channel model is considered to evaluate the proposed solution.
-It has been introduced by Alkhateeb, et al, in "DeepMIMO: A Generic Deep Learning Dataset for Millimeter Wave and Massive MIMO Applications". <https://arxiv.org/abs/1902.06435>
+It has been introduced by Alkhateeb, et al, in "[DeepMIMO: A Generic Deep Learning Dataset for Millimeter Wave and Massive MIMO Applications](<https://arxiv.org/abs/1902.06435>)"

 ## Content